Optimizing Every Flight since 2001.

 On the ground, a pilot may receive ATIS (weather) and PDC (Pre-Departure Clearance) information through a data link.
 Providing information at a moment’s notice can drive actionable results that translate into increased efficiencies, such as taxi delay savings by aircraft that receive a planned or alternate routing clearance.

-In the air, particularly over the North Atlantic, Air Traffic Control communication has proven to improve consistency, accuracy, and effectiveness of the pilot.
+In the air, particularly over the North Atlantic, Air Traffic Control communication has proven to improve the consistency, accuracy, and effectiveness of the pilot.
 This improvement in oceanic communication has also permitted reduced traffic separation over the North Atlantic track system.
 Aircraft using FANS 1/A for this capability in oceanic environments need an ARINC 741 Level D compliant satellite communications system such as Latitude’s DL150.

 Latitude's Safety Services Package